Awards & Recognitions

 Distinguished Alumnus Award

-The annual Distinguished Alumnus Award & Lecture is sponsored by the MD Anderson Alumni Association and was established in 1980 to recognize a prominent alumnus who has made distinguished contributions to his or her respective field.
-The recipient of this award is selected from nominations received by the Alumni Association.
-Candidates must have completed an MD Anderson-based program or received a degree or certificate from an MD Anderson school.
+The annual Distinguished Alumnus Award & Lecture is sponsored by UT MD Anderson Alumni and was established in 1980 to recognize a prominent alumnus who has made distinguished contributions to his or her respective field.
+The recipient of this award is selected from nominations received by the UT MD Anderson Alumni.
+Candidates must have completed a UT MD Anderson-based program or received a degree or certificate from a UT MD Anderson school.

 The University of Texas Kenneth I. Shine, M.D., Academy of Health Science Education